m42uko/model-ghdl/README.md

 Compiling and use
 -----------------
-First install ghdl from [ghdl-updates](https://sourceforge.net/projects/ghdl-updates/).
-Model-ghdl expects to find the ghdl executable in the $PATH.
+First install ghdl from [github](https://github.com/tgingold/ghdl/) and install GtkWave.
+Model-ghdl expects to find the ghdl and gtkwave executables in the system $PATH.

 Then, to compile the wrapper, simply do the following:
 ```